 - 3 tablespoons butter melted

-- 1 tsp each garlic powder and parsley
+- 1 teaspoon each garlic powder and dried parsley or Italian seasoning

 - Combine all ingredients (except for topping